An official website of the United States government

 The RAB focuses on developing a strong relationship with the local residents and environmental groups.
 These relationships are the foundation for fostering trust and creating an effective environmental community relations program.

-RAB Meeting Presentations are available for download at the links below:
+RAB Meeting presentations are available below:

-To request a mailed hardcopy of the presentation, please contact the Navy’s contractor, Ms. Stephanie Sawyer, at (757) 671-6273 or stephanie.sawyer@jacobs.com.
-All other RAB meeting minutes can be accessed via the Administrative Record.
+To request a mailed hardcopy of the presentations, please contact the Navy’s contractor, Mr. Hugo Thouverez, at (813) 992-4281 or hugo.thouverez@jacobs.com.

 Public Notices